 American Opportunity Credit- This credit reduces your taxes by up to $2,500 per student for the education expenses of college students pursuing a degree during their first four years of attendance, as long as they are enrolled at least half time and don’t have a felony drug conviction.

 Costs that qualify for the credit include tuition, fees, books, supplies and necessary equipment.
-And if your taxes are less than $2500, you can receive a refund for up to $1,000 of the credit.
 If your income exceeds $80,000 ($160,000 on a joint return), the credit will be gradually reduced.
 Your income has to be under $90,000 ($180,000 on a joint return) to receive a credit.

 Lifetime Learning Credit- You don’t need to be pursuing a degree to qualify for this credit, which can be claimed by anyone who takes a course at a higher education institution.
 It covers the cost of tuition and books and equipment you are required to buy from the school.

-You can claim a credit against your taxes of up to $2,000 a year per tax return, but you won’t receive a refund if the credit is greater than your tax bill.
-The credit is gradually reduced if your income exceeds $53,000 ($107,000 on a joint return).
-At $63,000 ($127,000 on a joint return) the credit is phased out.
+You can claim a credit against your taxes of up to $2,000 a year per tax return, but you won’t receive a tax refund if the credit is greater than your tax bill.
+The credit is gradually reduced if your income exceeds $55,000 ($110,000 on a joint return).
+At $65,000 ($130,000 on a joint return) the credit is phased out.